 The Big Schools Day at Alexandra Palace, where 1000 Year 5, 6 and 7 school children can experience a magical day of fun and learning, including special masterclasses, music, stunts, live discussions and competitions to explore the various creative roles within children’s media.

 A series of special children’s hospice screenings throughout the UK for children with life-limiting conditions and their families, offering them the opportunity to spend quality time together, away from the stresses placed on them as a result of their child's illness, in a safe space where they can feel comfortable, without any concern that their presence might disrupt other cinema goers.

-BAFTA hopes it can give these families a very special experience and treasured memory that they otherwise would find extremely difficult to access.
-We are grateful to anyone who donates to our 2015 runners and enormously grateful to the runners themselves!
+BAFTA hopes it can give children and their families very special experiences and treasured memories that they otherwise might not have been able to access.
+We are grateful to anyone who donated to our 2018 runners and enormously grateful to the runners themselves.

 E: [email protected]